April is Oral Cancer Awareness Month!

 Ready To Quit, But Not Sure Where To Start?

-If you’re feeling ready to quit smoking, we’ve got some resources to offer.
+If you’re feeling like you are ready to quit smoking, we’ve got some resources to offer.
 Below is a story from Marlene offering advice on how to quit, followed by advice from Nebraska Family Physician, Dr. Bobby.
-Below that is a list of support groups that are nearby that may also be able to offer help.
+Below that, is a list of support groups that are nearby that may also be able to offer help.

 “I started smoking late in life at the age of 54 due to stress and anxiety.
 I used to hate cigarettes, so it’s very ironic.
 I am 57.
 I quit in the summer of 2016 cold turkey because it was affecting my lungs.
 Then after four months, I started, again.
 Now, I am having difficulties quitting.
 I really can’t afford this habit, and I know it is or it will affect my health.
 I have one cigarette left and three 14-mg nicotine patches.
 I will start there.
 My state also offers a quitline where I can talk to counselors for so many sessions for free.
 I am also going to join sites for people quitting smoking.
 Thanks!”